 Who Gets My Super

 Our lawmakers want your super to be gone when you go.
 That’s why they gave you – in their eternal wisdom – minimum pension payments to contend with.
-Why it gets harder and then impossible to make non-concessional contributions past 65.
-Why there are caps on contributions full stop.
+That is why it gets harder and then impossible to make personal contributions past 64.
+And why there are caps on contributions full stop.

 But let’s assume that despite all their efforts, at the end you still have some super left.
-Then the big question is, Who gets your super?
+Who gets it?

 Who – SIS Act